FranckNdame/MUD-game/README.md

-# version 0.2.1
+# version 0.2.2
 =======================

 Update:

-*	Data has been added to the 'objects', 'descriptions' and 'decisiontable' functions
+*	A help function has been added to the game.
+This function will simply guide users.